-The Classical Historian publishes the Take A Stand! series of books that are the foundations for history courses for middle school through high school.
+The Classical Historian publishes a series of history courses for middle school through high school.
 The Classical Historian's American Government and Economics course is a one-year, high-school course that will meet the requirements most states have for both government and economics.
 Since this course covers subject areas other than history, I’ve created this separate review page.

 It is possible to use the course with a single student, but it will probably be much more effective if students can participate in a weekly group-class session.
 The course should require at least one, one-hour class meeting plus up to two hours of homework per week.
 The time required for a group class will depend very much on the number of students since they will do individual presentations.

 - Take a Stand: American Government and Economics: Teacher Edition by John De Gree

 - Take a Stand: American Government and Economics: Student Book by John De Gree

 - Teaching the Socratic Discussion in History DVD Curriculum (also available via streaming at no extra cost to members of the Classical Historian’s Dolphin Society)

 Basic American Government by Clarence Carson (Not sold by The Classical Historian)

 - Lessons for the Young Economist by Robert P. Murphy (Not sold by The Classical Historian)